 Despite all the Pros of driving for Uber there are some downsides.

 Ridesharing is still a very new concept.
 Like all the disrupters before it, Uber is making waves with the traditional corporations and having to fight laws that were never intended for them.

 So Uber is still on new ground, and it's hard to say what capacity the service will exist in after five or ten years.
 Some cities are banning the service!
 When I was in Reno I had to take a regular ‘ol dirty taxi because the city won't allow ridesharing services to operate.
 Let's hope this doesn't catch on.

 Here are some things to think about before getting behind the wheel as an Uber driver.

 The main red flag for me is the wear and tear on your car.
-I own a couple rentals (houses), and all it takes it one major repair to wipe out a year's worth of income.
+I own a couple of rentals (houses), and all it takes is one major repair to wipe out a year's worth of income.
 You can write it off at tax time, but that's still cash you don't have any more.

 1. Everyday Costs

 The first thing to consider is the cost of gas.
 Lead-footed drivers, or drivers with larger vehicles in smaller Uber categories (UberX and UberXL) will find their profits take a major hit if they aren’t constantly focused on economical driving.

 Then, of course, you have to think about insurance costs.
 Any business owner wants to minimize costs, but as an Uber driver, this might be dangerous.
 You are on the road much more than a normal driver, and therefore at greater risk for accidents.

 But probably the most overlooked cost of driving for Uber is vehicle wear and tear.
 For every second your vehicle is running (even if it’s not moving) you are putting wear and tear on its components.
 Parts like belts, hoses, plugs and pulleys are all moving, even while the vehicle is stopped.